Full disclosure: I did some work for BFI earlier this year and really enjoyed it.

 I’m not much of a “film buff”.

-I was home on Saturday enjoying a relaxed weekend, blissfully programming music with strangers using Nudel when I received a message from a friend letting me know she had an extra ticket to see Hamnet with her and her daughter.
+I was home last Saturday enjoying a relaxed weekend, blissfully programming music with strangers using Nudel when I received a message from a friend letting me know she had an extra ticket to see Hamnet with her and her daughter.

 “Meh.”
 I thought to myself, “That could be cool, I haven’t been to a film in a while.
 But can I really be bothered to schlep into Central London today?”